 Comedo and acne pseudocyst

-- Comedones are pseudocysts formed by occlusion of follicle by keratin and sebum.
+- Comedones are pseudocysts formed by occlusion of the follicle by keratin and sebum.

-- The open comedo (whitehead) and closed comedo (blackhead) are small, superficial papules typical of acne vulgaris
+- The open comedo (blackhead) and closed comedo (whitehead) are small, superficial papules typical of acne vulgaris

 - Solar comedones arise in sun-damaged skin and are associated with smoking.